hotosm/tasking-manager/docs-old/review-pr.md

 #   so if a PR contains multiple revisions,
 #   you may have to run this command more than once

-python manage.py db downgrade or pdm run downgrade
+flask db downgrade or pdm run downgrade

 # _now_ you can return to develop.
 # if you do before downgrading, flask_migrate will not